Minors

 Art History Minor

 The Art History minor is particularly valuable for students considering graduate study, curatorial work, or as part of professional training in design areas that stress verbal as well as visual skills.
-A total of 15 credits within the Liberal Studies division at MIAD are required to complete the minor.
+A total of 15 credits within the Critical Studies division at MIAD are required to complete the minor.
 Students who minor in Art History fulfill their requirements through a variety of art history electives and discipline-specific courses.

 ARTH212 – History of Art Since 1850 / ARTH213 – History of Modernism: Design